-NAMLE: How did the idea for this research come about?
+NAMLE: How did the idea for this paper come about?

-NAMLE: What do you hope to do with this research in the future?
+NAMLE: What do you hope to do with this paper in the future?

-NAMLE: How do you hope the research will contribute to media literacy education?
+NAMLE: How do you hope this paper will contribute to media literacy education?

 NAMLE: Why is media literacy research important to you?